Skip to Content

 Dive the Togian Islands

 The Togean Islands is an archipelago of 56 islands and islets off the coast of Central Sulawesi.
-Check out our adventure diving the Togian Islands.
-The islands are known for clear water, white sand and rain forests.
-If you want to find an off the beaten track paradise, the Togians is a place to go, you can only get here by boat and it took me a couple of days of travel to make it here.
-The water is crystal clear diving in Tomini bay, known as the calmest bay on earth.
+Check out our adventure diving in the Togian Islands.
+The islands are known for clear water, white sand, and rainforests.
+If you want to find an off-the-beaten-track paradise, the Togians is a place to go, you can only get here by boat and it took me a couple of days of travel to make it here.
+The water is crystal clear diving in Tomini Bay, known as the calmest bay on earth.
 Other than the amazing reef and variety of marine life in this crystal clear still water, there are some very interesting things to explore around the Togian Islands.
-Diving on a WWII B24 Bomber wreck was my first plane wreck.
+Diving in a WWII B24 Bomber wreck was my first plane wreck.
 Staying with local people in a nearby Bajua ‘sea gypsy’ village was a very interesting experience and swimming in a ‘Jellyfish lake’ was amazing, one of a handful of places in the world where jellyfish lost the ability to sting over millions of years of geographic isolation.

 Getting to The Togian Islands

-- Dive sites with highest coral reef biodiversity in the world
+• Dive sites with the highest coral reef biodiversity in the world

-- Unreal biodiversity Turtles, sea snakes, nudibranches, mantis shrimp
+• Unreal biodiversity Turtles, sea snakes, nudibranchs, mantis shrimp

 Getting to Wakatobi